 Most rugs will not fade under normal light conditions.
 In extreme situations with high sun exposure, you can expect some fading to occur.
 Vegetable dyed rugs will fade more quickly than the more common chemical dyes.
 You can learn more about dyes in the Dyes Section of our Rugs 101 primer.

-Machine made rugs, hooked rugs, dhurries and kelims can last, depending on traffic, anywhere from ten years to a lifetime.
+Machine made rugs, hooked rugs, and flatweaves can last anywhere from ten years to a lifetime, depending on traffic.
 Most handmade rugs are designed to be passed down from generation to generation.
 You can learn more about the durability of rugs in theDurability Sectionof our Rugs 101 primer.

 Yes, definitely.
 The proper padding can add years to the life of your rug and protect your floors as well.